 It’s extremely hard to get an historian to write a book in preparation for the SOL’s, because the SOLs are a random collection of facts chosen by multiple constituencies.
 You can’t turn random stuff into an argument: you have to be selective.
 It’s like being presented with the parts for ten cars, and being asked to build a single car using ALL the parts.
 The result would be ghastly and incoherent, with forty tires and ten steering wheels.
 And hey presto, Our Virginia is ghastly and incoherent.
 But also chipper, and perky, and colorful.

 There are errors all over the place: errors of fact, but also errors of omission.
 The section on black confederates, pp. 122-123, is egregiously bad: not only does it suggest that Stonewall Jackson had two battalions of black soldiers; it treats the entire war with a kind of moral equivalency, in which some black people chose freedom and some chose to support the confederacy, a kind of flabby relativism that ignores the moral problem at the core of the conflict and ignores the overwhelming weight of actual evidence.
 It quotes Charles Tinsley, a free black man who publicly pledged his support for the Confederacy, but it gives no context for his pledge.
-3 On page 133 the book has Jim Crow beginning in the mid 1870s: the Jim Crow era began, in Virginia, in the mid 1890s, very specifically.
+[3.
+An excellent account of black men who supported the confederacy can be found in Benjamin Quarles, The Negro in the Civil War.
+Quarles, an African American, freely acknowledges the instances of African Americans supporting the Confederacy and places them in their context.]
+On page 133 the book has Jim Crow beginning in the mid 1870s: the Jim Crow era began, in Virginia, in the mid 1890s, very specifically.
 There are errors all over the place.
 But criticizing this book for errors is like criticizing a murder scene for tacky furniture.

 The SOLs are the problem.
 They combine the huffing and blowing of conservatives, who want measurable fact-based standards, with the wheedling of liberals, who want “inclusion.”
 The result trains kids away from argument and reason and towards empty memorization.